dgroomes/stackoverflow-look-back/README.md

 * Consider creating a search bar where multiple terms can be search at once.
 Originally, I was hoping `Cmd + F` would be good enough for search but when the search term is SQL or bash, a lot of results come up and it's useful to add a second search term to reduce the result.
 This would add quite a bit of code to the page though.
+* Consider using modules, but also consider to NOT use modules.
+Modules are modern, but modules aren't exported in the global context therefore we forego the usual luxury of "executing code ad-hoc on the console to our delight".
+This is kind of a major bummer.
+Also modules can't be imported in web workers in Safari and FireFox so that is also a bummer when considering converting this tool to a browser extension.

 ## Reference